 Dolls Kill Does Convenience at Coachella

 R&B and pop sensations Childish Gambino and Ariana Grande are headlining Coachella Valley Music and Arts Festival this weekend.
-Flamenco/hip hop singer Rosalía and electronic pioneer Aphex Twin are performing too.
+Flamenco/hip hop singer Rosalía and electronic pioneer Aphex Twin are performing, too.
 Making an appearance off-site, retailer Dolls Kill.

 It will be producing pop-up shop Dolls Kill Quickie Mart at 83186 Highway 111 in Indio, Calif.
-The party people at Dolls Kill took a former gas station and turned into their version of the ultimate convenience store.
-It will offer spiked Slurpee-like drinks and popsicles, as well as a limited edition collection inspired by the convenience store lifestyle.
-Talk about living the dream baybee!!!!
+The party people at Dolls Kill took a former gas station and turned it into their version of the ultimate convenience store.
+It will offer spiked Slurpee-like drinks and popsicles, as well as a limited-edition collection inspired by the convenience store lifestyle.
+Talk about living the dream, baybee!
 The Dolls Kill Quickie Mart also will offer a festival pickup.
-Order Dolls Kill in the morning, say 10 a.m., you can probably pick it up at 2 p.m.
+Order Dolls Kill in the morning, at say 10 a.m., you can probably pick it up at 2 p.m.

 Dolls Kill Quickie Mart will run from 10 a.m. to 10 p.m.
 April 11 to 21.